mtlynch/mtlynch.io/content/posts/nix-fuzz-testing-2/index.md

 In my ad-hoc fuzzing, I had to download a boring PDF from the IRS interactively through the command-line.
 I'll start by automating that step.

 While I'm automating, I can probably do better than a single PDF.
-For fuzzing, my goal is to have a wide variety of PDFs that exercise different parts of the PDF parser.
+For fuzzing, my goal is to have a wide variety of PDFs that exercise different parts of the PDF file format.

 Adobe [used to have a corpus of interesting-looking test PDFs](https://web.archive.org/web/20150228065245/http://acroeng.adobe.com/wp/?page_id=10), but they've taken it offline.